ddl-abishek/qe_dask_benchmark/README.md

  ## Steps to run the test/project:

-  - Start the workspace with the above configuration
+  - Create a DFS project with the name "qe_dask_benchmark_GBP".
+Start the workspace with the above configuration
   - Start a terminal and run the below command cd /mnt
 		wget https://github.com/ddl-abishek/qe_dask_benchmark/archive/refs/heads/main.zip